VFPX/Win32API/libraries/gdiplus/GdipCreateMatrix2.md

 ## Comments:
 The affine transformation is a transformation that is a combination of single transformations such as translation or rotation or reflection on an axis.

-Read <a href="http://www.bobpowell.net/mappingmodes.htm">Comparing GDI mapping modes with GDI+ transforms</a> and other articles on GDI+ written by Bob Powell, MVP.

 See also: [GdipCreateMatrix](../gdiplus/GdipCreateMatrix.md), [GdipDeleteMatrix](../gdiplus/GdipDeleteMatrix.md).

 ***